There are many lifestyle adjustments. Diet and physical activity can help manage blood glucose levels as well as high blood pressure and cholesterol.

 The aim of managing diabetes is to prevent complications.
 Individuals with type 2 diabetes need regular health checkups to monitor complications such as cardiovascular disease, neuropathy, and retinopathy.
 There needs to be regular eye exams to detect and treat diabetic retinopathy, and foot care for the care of feet to prevent ulcers and infections.

 Management of blood pressure and cholesterol is very important to reduce the risk of cardiovascular complications.
-Similarly conducting kidney function tests to monitor diabetic nephropathy.
+Similarly, conducting kidney function tests to monitor diabetic nephropathy.

 Diet and type 2 diabetes